 Mexico's indigenous people began what is now known as Dia de los Muertos thousands of years ago.
 Roman Catholic settlers in Latin America influenced the tradition over time, and it now coincides with the Catholic celebrations of All Saint’s Day on November 1 and All Soul’s Day on November 2.
 Traditionally, deceased children are honored on November 1, and deceased adults are honored on November 2.

 Some believe that it’s easier to communicate with the souls of the dead on those days, so they visit cemeteries, decorate tombstones, and set up altars to honor loved ones who have passed.

 How to Celebrate the Day of the Dead

 El Dia de los Muertos is a colorful, flavorful holiday and can very much be enjoyed by children.
 Here are some tips on making it fun:

 - Decorate your home with flowers, including marigolds, which are believed to attract the souls of the deceased.
 If you can’t fill a room with fresh flowers, make tissue-paper flowers with your children before or during the party and display those instead.

 - Hang images of skeletons and skulls.
 Use a skull template for a variety of crafts, such as making masks with the kids or using it to dust powdered sugar in the shape of a skull on top of a chocolate cake.
-To do the latter project, trace one of the skulls in the middle of a larger piece of paper, cut out the skull leaving the paper that surrounds it and place that negative image on top of the cake.
+For the latter, trace one of the skulls in the middle of a larger piece of paper, cut out the skull leaving the paper that surrounds it, and place that negative image on top of the cake.
 Cut out the skull’s facial features and place those on the cake where they would appear on the skull’s face.
-Gently dust powdered sugar on visible part of the cake using a flour sifter and then carefully lift off the paper pieces to reveal the skull.
+Gently dust powdered sugar on the visible part of the cake using a flour sifter and then carefully lift off the paper pieces to reveal the skull.

 - Make and wear shell bracelets, the noise from which is believed to wake up the dead.